Compute

 5. Press i to enter the insert mode, enter a custom identifier, press Esc, enter :wq!, save the modification and exit.

-After 5, you can use either of the following methods to add hosts to a custom host group:
+6. Use either of the following methods to add a host to the custom identifier host group:

-• To add a host to a host group, add the custom host group identifier to the custom_tag file in the /opt/cloud/lts directory on the host.
-For example, if the custom identifier of the host group is test, enter test in the custom_tag file to add the host to the host group.
+• Add the host group's custom identifier to the custom_tag file in the /opt/cloud/lts directory on the host to include the host within the host group.
+For example, if the group's custom identifier is test, enter test into the custom_tag file.

-• If multiple custom identifiers are added, enter any custom identifier in the custom_tag file of the /opt/cloud/lts directory on the host to add the host to the host group.
+• If the group has multiple custom identifiers, simply enter any one of them into the custom_tag file of the /opt/cloud/lts directory on the host.

-• To add a host to a host group, add the custom host group identifier to the custom_tag file in the C:\opt\cloud\lts directory on the host.
-For example, if the custom identifier of the host group is test, enter test in the custom_tag file to add the host to the host group.
+• Add the host group's custom identifier to the custom_tag file in the C:\opt\cloud\lts directory on the host to include the host within the host group.
+For example, if the group's custom identifier is test, enter test into the custom_tag file.

-• If multiple custom identifiers are added, enter any custom identifier in the custom_tag file of the C:\opt\cloud\lts directory on the host to add the host to the host group.
+• If the group has multiple custom identifiers, simply enter any one of them into the custom_tag file of the C:\opt\cloud\lts directory on the host.

 Modifying a Host Group